Laknath1996/Laknath1996/README.md

-### Hi there 👋

-👨‍🎓 I'm a PhD Student at Johns Hopkins

-🌱 My research interests include {machine, deep} learning, computer vision, and neuroscience

-🔭 I’m currently working on learning under non-stationary distributions and OOD generalization

-👯 I’m looking to collaborate on the above topics + NeuroAI + AI4Science!

-😄 Pronouns: he/him
+### Hello there!

+I am a PhD candidate in the Department of Biomedical Engineering at Johns Hopkins University.
+I broadly work on {statistical, deep} learning, with an aspiration of reducing the gap between machine and natural intelligence.
+My doctoral research focuses on learning under non-stationary distributions and distribution shifts, with applications in large language models, computer vision, and biomedical data science.

 <!--